-- A. Generally, Contractor shall carefully adhere to the following: - 1.
-All plastic, spray-on strippable coatings and structural materials used shall be ULcertified as fire retardant or non-combustible. - 2.
+A. Abatement Contractor shall carefully adhere to the following:

+- All plastic, spray-on strippable coatings and structural materials used shall be ULcertified as fire retardant or non-combustible. - 2.
 Fire-retardant polyethylene sheeting utilized for worker decontamination and construction/containment barriers shall be a minimum of six-mil in thickness. - Disposal bags used to package hazardous waste shall be of six-mil polyethylene, pre-printed with labels as required by EPA regulation 40 CFR 61.152 (b) and 8 CCR 1529. - 4.
 Warning signs as required by Cal/OSHA shall be utilized. - B. Removal and Encapsulation: - 1.
 Apply surfactant during removal work activities.

-- 2. Apply an encapsulating agent to the substrate surfaces from which asbestos-containing material has been stripped. - 3.
+The surfactant shall be 50/50 mixture of polyoxyethylene ether and polyoxyethylene ester, or equivalent, mixed in proportion of 1 fluid once to 5 gallons. - 2.
+Apply an encapsulating agent to the substrate surfaces from which asbestos-containing material has been stripped. - 3.
 Mastic removal solvents shall be of the low odor variety.